singhabhisek/FiddlerToJmeter-Net-Core/README.md

 4. dotnet new classlib -o JMeterExporterExtension
 5. dotnet sln add JMeterExporterExtension

-Post this copy the class files in the "JMeterExporterExtension" folder and then execute this command -
+Post this copy the class files in the "JMeterExporterExtension" folder and edit your .csproj file with the uploaded .csproj file and then execute this command -

 6. dotnet build